-Contemporary Issues 0.5 unit
+Contemporary Issues

 Prerequisite: SOAN 1101, or SOAN 1102 and 1103, or permission of the instructor

 An examination of the current issues in aboriginal affairs.
 Topics include aboriginal rights, self-government; economic and social conditions; and relations with other Canadians.
 (Also listed under Canadian Studies and Public Policy Studies)